pauldotyu/kubestronaut/docs/kubernetes.md

+## Overview

-This workshop intentionally uses Kubernetes v1.31.6 to provide upgrade practice opportunities.
+This workshop intentionally uses Kubernetes v1.31.6 to provide cluster upgrade practice opportunities.
 While current exams are based on Kubernetes v1.32, the core concepts remain consistent between versions.

-As part of the cluster setup, you will install containerd for the container runtime, Cilium as the CNI plugin, MetalLB for mimicking cloud load balancers, and NGINX Ingress Controller - all well-documented, popular choices that you can substitute if preferred.
+As part of the cluster setup, you'll install containerd for the container runtime, [gVisor](https://gvisor.dev/) for container isolation, Cilium as the CNI plugin, MetalLB for mimicking cloud load balancers, and Ingress-Nginx Controller - all well-documented, popular choices that you can substitute if preferred.

 ## Prepare the control and worker nodes

-For each of the nodes (control and workers), you will need to install the necessary packages and configure the system.
-Each node needs to have containerd, crictl, kubeadm, kubelet, and kubectl installed.
+For each of the nodes (control and workers), you'll need to install the necessary packages and configure the system.
+Each node will need to have the following installed:

-Start by SSH'ing into each node then run the following command to make sure you are running as root.
+- containerd
+- gVisor
+- crictl
+- kubeadm
+- kubelet
+- kubectl

+To begin, SSH into the control node and switch to the root user.

 ```bash
 sudo -i
 ```

+!!! note
+    Most of the tasks you perform will be as the root user.
+This is avoid having to use `sudo` for every command.

 ### Disable swap